Quick Start

 Step 3: Create a Collection

-2. Set the database name and collection name.
-The new collection will appear in the sidebar.
+2. Enter a database name and a collection name.
+Once created, the new collection will appear in the sidebar.

-To interact with OneNode DB's API, you'll need to use a Collection URL pointing to a specific collection and include your API Key for authorization.
+To interact with OneNode DB's API, you'll need a collection URL and your API Key for authorization.

 Include it in your request headers: